AbdelrhmanEssam74/short-urls/README.md

 # Simple and Fast Short URL Project
+# Sorry, the front-end design is not good

-This project is a simple implementation of a URL shortening service using PHP, HTML and Bootstrap.
+This project is a simple implementation of a URL-shortening service using PHP, HTML, and Bootstrap.
 It allows users to shorten long URLs into shorter, more manageable links.

 ## Prerequisites